Air Traffic Control Tower Console

 The Civil Aviation Authority of Nepal (CAAN) is undertaking the supply, delivery, installation, and testing of new Air Traffic Control (ATC) tower consoles to enhance air traffic and aerodrome operations across Nepal.
 The project includes replacing outdated ATC console furniture with modern two-man position consoles and integrating associated facility equipment at key airports, including Nepalgunj and Biratnagar.

-ClientCivil Aviation Authority of Nepal (CAAN)
+ClientCivil Aviation Authority of Nepal (CAAN), Communication and Navigation Aid Department

 CompletedApr 2021